suyeonme/chaplinhair.com/README.md

-# Chaplin
+# Chaplin Hair
-Chaplin Hairsalon delivers happiness in your beauty and your life.
+Chaplin Hair delivers happiness in your beauty and your life.